stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 GetChainParameters

-Query the parameters of the blockchain used for witnessses to create a proposal.
+Query the parameters of the blockchain used for executiveses to create a proposal.

 - GetNextMaintenanceTime